NASCAR has new rules, new feuds and more fans at Talladega

 These are indeed strange times in NASCAR, one of the first major sports to return to competition as the series fervently forged ahead during the pandemic.
 This race will be the ninth for the elite Cup Series since the May 17 resumption, and restrictions are gradually being lifted.

 The 5,000 fans in the grandstands will arrive just 48 hours after Stewart-Haas Racing confirmed two unidentified employees tested posted for COVID-19.
-Those who test positive may not be among the 16 permitted to go to the track under virus rules.
+Those who test positive can not be among the 16 permitted to go to the track under virus rules.

 SHR said “robust protocols” are in place to “mitigate the spread of the virus while maintaining the health and safety of all members of the organization and greater community.”

-NASCAR has refused to divulge any information on positive coronavirus tests or if personnel has been denied entrance at events after going through the mandatory health screenings at the track.
+NASCAR has refused to divulge any information on positive coronavirus tests or if personnel have been denied entrance at events after going through the mandatory health screenings at the track.
 Talladega is a warmup for expanded admission next month.
 NASCAR said this week as many as 30,000 people can attend the All-Star race in Tennessee, and Texas Motor Speedway plans to allow fans at its event.

 A look at what’s happening at Talladega: